bablr-lang/.github/profile/README.md

 Our main portal for documentation and knowledge about the project is our website: [https://bablr.org](https://bablr.org).

+## Accessibility

+Our biggest accessibility goal is to support a new generation of engineers and hackers writing code on phones, tablets, or even VR headsets.

+We also believe a that the presence of a universal DOM in IDEs would be a boon for accessibility technologies as it is in the web.
+You can try [voice coding with Cursorless](https://www.cursorless.org/) for example, but you have to switch to VSCode first.

+We also wish to be able to offer our code accessibility experience to speakers of all human languages, not just English.
+This is why our grammars use the `-en` prefix.
+We welcome translations of our grammars to other natural languages.

 ## CLI

 The easiest way to get started with BABLR is our node CLI: https://www.npmjs.com/package/@bablr/cli